FangzhouYuan/alphafold-pegasus/README.md

 * dm-tree==0.1.6
 * immutabledict==2.0.0

+:ledger: **Note:** If you are running the workflow on ACCESS, it's recommended to build the container on execute site for reduced execution time.
+For example, if your execute site is `PSC Bridges2`, you can `$ cd` into your project directory and build the container following the above steps.
+Then set complete path to the container in `alphafold_workflow.py` or `alphafold_workflow_main.ipynb` files.

 ## Genetic databases
 If your machine has `aria2c` installed in it, then it's recommended to use Alphafold's provided database download scripts over